 A. Your claim is good for a “benefit year,” which is 52 weeks, beginning with the week you file your application.
 You cannot file a new claim in Washington until your benefit year is over, even though you may have received all of your benefits.
 Most claims receive between 13 to 26 weeks of benefits.

-Q. How much will my weekly check be?
+Q. How much will my weekly payment be?

 A. Several things are taken into account to determine your weekly check amount.
 See how much will I receive page for more information.

 Q. May I have my benefits deposited directly into my bank account?